balanced/balanced.github.com/_posts/2013-06-07-ember-building-search.md

 ## Ember.js Dashboard: Building Search

-To continue digging into Ember.js, we wanted to walk through the how we built the search system in the dashboard.
+To continue digging into Ember.js, we wanted to walk through how we built the search system in the dashboard.
 This should help illustrate our design and development process.
 More specifically, we'll dive into how to construct models, choosing the right Ember.js components, and developing reusable widgets.

 #### Design